sjet47/blog/content/posts/Linux/syscall_irl/index.md

 }
 ```

-Now we have reach the actually logic of the `write` syscall.
-We can set a breakpoint on `ksys_write` to see will it be called and what arguments are passed.
+Now we have reached the actual logic of the `write` system call.
+We can set a breakpoint on the `ksys_write` function to see when it is called and what arguments are passed.

 ### Breakpoint on `ksys_write()`

-Since everything we print to the screen is done by `write`, it's very easy to hit the breakpoint, which means there will be many noise.
-To give a clear idea, we can continue executing and wait the `sh` to be executed, then we set the breakpoint, and run `echo syscall_irl` to see what will happen
+Since the `write` system call is used for almost all output to the screen, setting a breakpoint on it will likely result in many noise hits from various processes.
+To get a clearer understanding, we can continue execution until the sh shell is running, then set the breakpoint on `ksys_write` and run the `echo syscall_irl` command to observe what happens.

 ```gdb
 (gdb) c